 At the end of each semester, cumulative grade point averages (GPA) are calculated for each student.
 These are computed by assigning a number to each academic grade.
 Weighted classes receive .5 points extra per grade.
-See chart on previous page.
+See chart above.
 Physical Education grades are included in the GPA calculation.